Oklahoma State Cowboys basketball team plane crash

 The Oklahoma State University Cowboys basketball team plane crash occurred on January 27, 2001, at 19:37 EST, when a Beechcraft Super King Air 200, registration N81PF, carrying two players on the Oklahoma State Cowboys basketball team along with six Oklahoma State broadcasters and members of the Oklahoma State coaching staff, crashed in a field 40 mi east of Denver, near Strasburg, in the U.S. state of Colorado.
 The pilot had likely become disoriented, caused by equipment and instrument failure during snow storm.
 The plane was flying from Jefferson County Airport to Stillwater Regional Airport after the team's loss to the Colorado Buffaloes.

+Accident

 The aircraft was carrying two crew members (pilot Denver Mills, age 55, and co-pilot Bjorn Fahlstrom, age 30) and eight passengers involved with Oklahoma State basketball.
 Both pilots were certified flight instructors and held the proper transport licenses to carry passengers, but only the Pilot in Command (PIC) was type-rated on the King Air.
 All ten occupants aboard were killed, and the plane was destroyed by inflight-breakup and postcrash fire."
 Oklahoma State has a memorial erected to them, entitled "Remember the Ten", inside Gallagher-Iba Arena in Stillwater, Oklahoma.